-Today marks the 49th anniversary of ‘the Fight of the Century’ that Ali and Frazier shared at New York’s Madison Square Garden back in 1971 - a scrap that still sets the bar for any heavyweight showdown in terms of magnitude and meaning.
+Today marks the 10th anniversary of the death of Frazier, who was one half of ‘the Fight of the Century’ at New York’s Madison Square Garden back in 1971 - a scrap that still sets the bar for any heavyweight showdown in terms of magnitude and meaning.

 Crooner Frank Sinatra had to pick up a gig as LIFE magazine’s ringside photographer, whilst Hollywood’s favourite tough guy, three-time Academy Award winner Burt Lancaster, provided some colour commentary for the bout’s broadcast.
 This was no ordinary boxing match and the stars of yesteryear were forced to think outside the box just to get close enough to the action.

 Ali, fighting for a third time since his farcical three and a half year exile from boxing, was considered by many as the true champion, having had his title torn from him so unfairly for becoming a conscientious objector to the Vietnam War and its subsequent draft.

 "I will face machine-gun fire before denouncing Elijah Muhammad and the religion of Islam," he insisted.
 "I'm ready to die."

 The history of the two fighter’s animosity towards one another is as complex as it was bloody and it goes far beyond the 44 rounds they shared across their three blockbuster bouts.
 Years before they’d become synonymous with each other, Frazier had actually fought in Ali’s corner in his fight against the US government and his bid to have his boxing licence reinstated.